 6.41.1 Applicability to language

 The vulnerabilities as described in ISO/IEC TR 24772-1:2019 clause 6.41 applies to Python, which supports inheritance through a hierarchical search of namespaces starting at the subclass and proceeding upward through the superclasses.
 Multiple inheritance is also supported.
-Any inherited methods are subject to the same vulnerabilities that occur whenever using code that is not well understood. not fully understood.
+Any inherited methods are subject to the same vulnerabilities that occur whenever using code that is not well understood.

+Inheritance is a powerful part of Object Oriented Programming (OOP).
+Python supports single inheritance and unlike many other OOP languages, it also supports multiple inheritance.
+Multiple inheritance can yield unexpected results if Python’s methodology for implementing it is not fully understood.
+Consider:

+class A: def __init__(self): self.id = 'Class A' def getId(self): return self.id class B: def __init__(self): self.id = 'Class B' def getId(self): return self.id class C(A, B): def __init__(self): A.__init__(self) B.__init__(self) # def getId(self): # return self.id c = C() print(c.getId()) # => Class B

+class A:

+def __init__(self):

+self.id = 'Class A'

+def getId(self):

+return "from A" + self.id

+class B:

+def __init__(self):

+self.id = 'Class B'

+def getId(self):

+return "from B" + self.id

+class C(A, B):

+def __init__(self):

+A.__init__(self)

+B.__init__(self)

+c = C()

+print(c.getId())

+# -> from AClass B

 For example, the output of the sample code below is “Class B” even though class A comes first in the inheritance statement class C(A,B).
 Interestingly, the result would remain unchanged even if this statement had the superclasses switched to C(B,A).
 The reason for this is that the __init__ constructor for class C first calls the class A constructor (A.__init__(self)) giving id the value of “Class A”, but then id is overwritten with the value of “Class B” when the class B constructor (B.__init__(self)) is called after it.
 In this scenario, the inheritance tree is completely dependent on the order of these __init__() call statements.

-class A: def __init__(self): self.id = 'Class A' def getId(self): return self.id class B: def __init__(self): self.id = 'Class B' def getId(self): return self.id class C(A, B): def __init__(self): A.__init__(self) B.__init__(self) def getId(self): return self.id c = C() print(c.getId()) # => Class B

 Fortunately, Python has a better way to handle multiple inheritance.
 The built-in super() function can be used to provide a unique and deterministic outcome for navigating the multiple inheritance tree.
 The super() function in Python is much different than similar functions used in other languages.
 In Python, super() relies on dynamic ordering known as the Method Resolution Order (MRO).
 For simpler cases, the MRO generally follows a depth-first, left-to-right ordering protocol resulting a one path through the inheritance tree.
 Updating the previous example using super() is shown below and the output is now “Class A”, and reversing the inheritance call to class C(B, A)would predictably result in “Class B.” The MRO for the scenario below is calculated using the __mro__ attribute for class C resulting in (C -> A -> B).